beegee-tokyo/RAK11200-SMA-Sunnyboy/AT-Commands.md

 ```
 AT+APPSKEY?

-+APPSKEY:"Get or set the application session key"
++APPSKEY:Get or set the application session key
 OK

 AT+APPSKEY=?